 I used to binge eat more frequently than I would have admitted.
 Those tendencies, habits and compulsions don’t just go away.
 What I did find during my first Whole30, however, was that after my body had started adjusting to the new foods and way of eating was that I was thinking of binging less because I was so satiated with the meals I was eating – something I previously didn’t know the feeling of.

 Another difficult aspect of my first Whole30 round was the amount of time I would spend in the grocery store and in the kitchen.
-Being an obese 22 year old college student, not only did I not know how to cook for myself but I also had never tried.
+Being an obese 22 year old college student, not only did I not know how to cook for myself or meal prep but I also had never tried.
 I had to Google search just about everything and had many trials and errors with meal prepping.
 The time I felt, at the moment, to be sacrificing turned out to be incredibly beneficial and educational.
 I learned so much that month.
 I learned about new (to me) veggies and how to cook them, how to shop for healthy, whole foods on a budget, which meals were good as meal prep staples and I increased my understanding and knowledge of nutrition exponentially.

 I lost 22 pounds during my first Whole30 round, even without exercising.
 This was a huge accomplishment for me, but because I was so heavy the other results were much more noticeable and exciting.
 I had never remembered feeling the way I did towards the end of that month.
 I had more energy than I ever had before.
 Even in high school I was over 230 pounds and didn’t know what feeling ‘good’ actually felt like.
 I was always tired, moody and avoided doing anything physical.
 It was just my normal and I didn’t know anything different.
 That all changed that first month and I caught a glimpse of what normal, healthy people must feel like.
 Things started to become easier and take less effort.
 From getting up and out of bed in the morning, getting out of the car, running errands, even doing things around the house.. things that normally would wear me out started taking less out of me.